 If any of these procedures were not followed, your BAC results may be inadmissible, which can significantly strengthen your case.
 Our Cape Girardeau County, MO legal team conducts thorough investigations into testing equipment, maintenance records, and law enforcement procedures to find potential grounds for dismissing or reducing your suspension.

-If you partner with a Combs Waterkotte DWI administrative hearing lawyer in or around Cape Girardeau County, MO, you aren’t just selecting a top-rated DWI administrative hearing lawyer lawyer in Cape Girardeau County, MO and throughout Missouri – you are securing your license, your rights, your freedom, and your future.
-In addition to knowledgeable DWI administrative hearing attorneys, our legal team is available 24/7 and provides expertise in the following areas for Cape Girardeau County, MO residents:
+When you partner with a Combs Waterkotte DWI administrative hearing lawyer in or around Cape Girardeau County, MO, you’re not just choosing a leading DWI administrative hearing lawyer lawyer in Cape Girardeau County, MO and throughout Missouri – you’re protecting your license, your rights, your freedom, and your future.
+Along with esteemed DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for Cape Girardeau County, MO residents:

-Don’t Wait—Contact a Cape Girardeau County, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges
+Act Now—Speak with a Cape Girardeau County, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges

-Call Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online for a no-obligation case review where we can get to work on a defense to get you the best possible outcome in Cape Girardeau County, MO.
+Call Combs Waterkotte today at (314) 900-HELP or contact us online for a no-obligation case review where we can get to work on a defense to get you the best possible outcome in Cape Girardeau County, MO.